-1 Preface
+Preface

 This manual is a conceptual overview of the PRIMECLUSTER suite of products.
 PRIMECLUSTER is a fourth-generation clustering solution that provides high availability and scalability, independent of the operating system and hardware platform.
 Its modular software architecture consists of a basic set of modules deployed on all computers (nodes) in a cluster, plus optional modules that support specific types of applications.
-The modular architecture allows flexible clustering solutions for a wide range of customers-solutions that can be adapted to virtually any current or future platform.
+The modular architecture allows flexible clustering solutions for a wide range of customers - solutions that can be adapted to virtually any current or future platform.

 This guide describes all the components of PRIMECLUSTER.
 All of these components might not be available for all releases.
-The Software Release Guide PRIMECLUSTER and the PRIMECLUSTER Installation Guide on the CD should be checked to verify which features are available for a specific platform.
+"Software Release Guide PRIMECLUSTER" and "PRIMECLUSTER Installation Guide" should be checked to verify which features are available for a specific platform.